 A raw food vegan diet consists of unprocessed raw vegan foods that have not been heated above 115 F (46 C).
 Adherents of this diet, called "raw foodists", believe that foods cooked above this temperature have lost their enzymes and thus a significant amount of their nutritional value and are harmful to the body, whereas uncooked foods provide living enzymes and proper nutrition.

-Proponents of a raw food diet claim that there are many benefits to eating raw foods, including weight loss, more energy, clear skin, improved digestion and improved overall health.
+Proponents of a raw food diet claim that there are many benefits to eating raw foods, including weight loss, more energy, clear skin, improved digestion, and improved overall health.
 Many people clarify that they eat a "high raw" or a certain percentage of raw foods in their diet, such as "75% raw diet" or a "90% raw diet".
 A few people include unprocessed dairy products in their diet, but most follow a raw vegan diet.
-The raw diet has seen an increase in popularity in recent years with raw food restaurants open in most major cities.
+The raw diet has seen an increase in popularity in recent years with raw food restaurants open in most major cities, yet many people still dont fully understand what a raw food diet is.

 A raw food diet includes: